 For those of us of European descent, core questions continue to arise on locating our authentic wisdom traditions and reclaiming our roots in Earth Community, and the themes in Ancient Spirit Rising are an attempt to further this critical conversation.
 For the first time in human history with travel, the internet and other resources, we have full access to the indigenous knowledge (IK) of any culture, including our own.
 Then why must we take bits and pieces from the First Nations of Turtle Island when we have our own ancestral belief systems, sacred objects and ceremonies that are bursting with earth-connected wisdom, beauty and power?
 In these times of massive change, the reclaiming of our own ancestral traditions can provide us with spiritual and material tools for re-landing in our local ecosystems, challenging the toxic effects of capitalism, and creating a sustainable future.

 Discovering alternatives to common misconceptions, reversing the racism of cultural appropriation, and developing skills for intercultural competency are all positive and empowering practices.
-Working for peace and justice is essential to personal and planetary healing, as is the directive to re-enchant and rebalance the world with a massive injection of holistic principles promoting biophilia and spiritual ecology.
+Working for peace and justice is essential to personal and planetary healing, as is the directive to re-enchant and rebalance the world with a massive dose of holistic principles promoting biophilia and spiritual ecology.
 Essential to re-rooting ourselves as eco-centric peoples is to fall in love with the Earth again, and to revere the elements, manifestations and creatures in the natural world as sacred.

 “You cannot destroy that which you love.”